THUDM/SwissArmyTransformer/README.md

 # Citation
 Currently we don't have a paper, so you don't need to formally cite us!~

-If this project helps your research or engineering, use `\footnote{https://github.com/THUDM/SwissArmyTransformer}` to mention us and recommend `SwissArmyTransformer` to others.
+If this project helps your research or engineering, use `\footnote{https://github.com/THUDM/sat}` to mention us and recommend `sat` to others.

-The tutorial for contributing SwissArmyTransformer is on the way!
+The tutorial for contributing sat is on the way!

 The project is based on (a user of) DeepSpeed, Megatron-LM and Huggingface transformers.
 Thanks for their awesome work.